 Amscot cashes a wide range of check types: cashier’s checks, government checks, insurance checks, payroll checks (printed or written), personal checks, and traveler’s checks, including out-of-state and international checks.
 Amscot can also cash money orders.

-Amscot has no daily or weekly limit on the number of checks you can cash, nor does it have a maximum amount for check cashing.
+There’s no daily or weekly limit on the number of checks you can cash, nor does Amscot have a maximum amount for check cashing.

 - Handwritten checks: 4.5%